 Northeast Campus, Room AB224.

 3727 E. Apache, Tulsa, Oklahoma 74115.
 (Map)

 Voice: (918) 595-7428; Video Phone:(918) 894-5724; Text: (918) 809-1864.

 Voice: (918) 595-8615.

 Mission Statement: Learning and Communication are empowered through accessibility.

 Contact Info by Campus - General campus information links and Accessibility Resources offices contact info.

 Video Phone: (918) 894-5724.

-The following link will open new window or tab, with a list TCC campuses.
+The following link will open a new window or tab, with a list of TCC campuses.
 Once there, click on a campus link to find more specific info including maps: General Campus Location Info.